Strong winds and rough seas: What beachgoers need to know before heading out - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 Some even teamed up for a game of volleyball, but as one can imagine, it proved to be harder than usual with the conditions outside.

-“If you can handle the sand blasting on your legs your good,” said Elena Amini.
+“If you can handle the sand blasting on your legs, you’re good,” said Elena Amini.

 “Is it ugly out here?
 What would you say?” asked 7News Reporter Jessica Vallejo.

-A high surf advisory has been issued for Broward and Palm Beach County beaches which starts at 4p.m., Friday and ends at 8a.m., Saturday.
-Boating conditions aren’t looking great for this weekend either.
+A high surf advisory has been issued for Broward and Palm Beach County beaches starting at 4 p.m., on Friday and set to end at 8 a.m., on Saturday.
+Boating conditions aren’t looking great for this weekend, either.

-Viewers are advised to track the forecast via the 7weather app or online before heading on the waters.
+Viewers are advised to track the forecast via the 7weather app or online before heading on the water.

 Copyright 2025 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.